ShehabAldeenMo/Cpp/Casting/3. static_cast and dynamic_cast (mega lesson)/README.md

 3. **Avoid Overuse**:
    - Excessive casting may indicate poor design.
 Consider refactoring to avoid casts where possible (e.g., using polymorphism instead of downcasting).

-4. **Use with Polymorphic Types**:
-   - For inheritance-related casts, ensure the base class has at least one virtual function to enable polymorphism, especially if you might later use `dynamic_cast`.